Tsilhqotʼin: First Nations communities

-Despite its small population and isolation, the region has produced an impressive collection of literature mixing naturalism with Indigenous and settler cultures.
+Despite its small population and isolation, the region has produced a relatively large collection of literature mixing naturalism with Indigenous and settler cultures.
 The area is accessed by Highway 20, which runs from the City of Williams Lake to the port town of Bella Coola.
 Highway 20 westbound from Williams Lake crosses the Fraser River at Sheep Creek - thereby entering Tsilhqotʼin traditional territory.
-The highway passes over the Chilcotin Plateau, characterized by undulating grasslands, expansive forests of lodgepole pine and Douglas fir, a scattering of lakes, rivers, creeks and ponds, volcanic and glaciated landforms, and a magnificent backdrop of snow-covered peaks.
+The highway passes over the Chilcotin Plateau, characterized by undulating grasslands, expansive forests of lodgepole pine and Douglas fir, a scattering of lakes, rivers, creeks and ponds, volcanic and glaciated landforms, and a backdrop of snow-covered peaks.